meltyourface/blank/posts/Angelology/Angels-Hierarchy-Characteristics-and-Interaction-in-Esoteric-Traditions/index.md

 Angelology is the study of angels within the context of the esoteric tradition.
 Rooted in ancient religious beliefs, it persists today as both a component of faith and a subject of inquiry for those inclined to explore the spiritual realm.
 Angels are often depicted as powerful, ethereal beings who serve as intermediaries between the physical and spiritual worlds, and their presence is thought to impact the lives of mortals.

-This introductory chapter focuses on understanding the central concepts of Angelology: the nature, hierarchy, and characteristics of angels.
+**This introductory chapter focuses on understanding the central concepts of Angelology**: the nature, hierarchy, and characteristics of angels.
 Moreover, it delves into the roles of archangels across various belief systems and shares insights on how seekers can safely interact with these spiritual entities for personal growth and development.

 ### II.
 Nature of Angels